krimpedance/KRProgressHUD/README.md

 (And please teach me if my English is wrong :| )

 ## Release Note
+- 1.6.0 : Changed center position of HUD to UIScreen's center.
+          And, added function to which the position can be changed.
 - 1.5.2 : Add `KRProgressHUD.isVisible` parameter.
 - 1.5.1 : Fixed bug from which keyWindow doesn't switch when call `dismiss()`.
 - 1.5.0 : Add completion handler to `dismiss()` and `show()`.